Miscellaneous

 A tire is liable to go flat overnight if it has been previously punctured during the day by any sharp object such as nails or broken bottles and the tire pressure is gradually lost during the night.
 When such happens, the reduction of air pressure is faster after it is parked at night.

-READ: What is the period of the medieval history?
+READ: What is the point of flexbox?

 Can I leave a run flat tire overnight?